sqrtiswap/firefly/README.md

 >
 > -Corbin (Firefly, Episode 6 "Our Mrs. Reynolds")

-Firefly is a tool to move data between boxes.
+Firefly is a simple tool to transfer data between boxes.

 ## Usage